 Days seem longer, temperatures get hotter, clothes get skimpier, and everyone gets happier.
 Yep, it’s summer!
+For us down south, it’s time to head to Cavanico Resort!
 But did you know that technically, there is no such thing as summer in the Philippines?

 Summer is one of the four seasons in temperate regions of the world and since we only have two in the Philippines, the term isn’t exactly applicable here.
 But SUMMER has been used by Filipinos since time immemorial and is always accompanied by thoughts of no classes, beach escapes, ice cold fruit shakes and generally happier moods.
 So yes, it’s here.
 It’s summer in the Philippines!

 Adie’s classes ended March 4th and we wasted no time going to the beach!
 This is her reward for enduring the tedious work required in Nursery school (haha).
 We headed off to the beach the very next day!
 Instead of going to our usual beach haunts (Villa Amparo, Paradise Island or Golden Bay), we decided on trying out a new place: Cavanico Il Ma Re Resort.